 Diagnosis of iridodonesis

-The vibrations are visible to the naked eye by an outside observer and are evaluated by slit lamp examination.
+An outside observer makes the vibrations visible to the naked eye and is evaluated by slit-lamp examination.